St. Louis Cardinals (NFL): 1978–1985: Decline

+While the Cardinals managed to follow up the abbreviated 1982 campaign with two more winning seasons, they would not reach the playoffs again as a St. Louis team.
 St. Louis finished 1983 at 8–7–1, including victories over the eventual Super Bowl champion Los Angeles Raiders and the Seattle Seahawks, who lost to the Raiders in the AFC championship game; the team also lost in meetings between the two NFC Championship game participants, the NFC champion Washington Redskins and their opponent, the San Francisco 49ers.

 The Cardinals entered the final weekend of 1984 with a chance to win the NFC East by defeating the Redskins, but Neil O'Donoghue missed a game-winning field goal at the gun, giving Washington a 29–27 victory and the division championship; the team finished 9–7 and missed the playoffs.

-St. Louis started 1985 3–1, but finished 5–11, leading to the termination of coach Jim Hanifan after six seasons.
+The Cardinals would not have another winning season before leaving St. Louis.
+The team started 1985 3–1, but finished 5–11, leading to the termination of coach Jim Hanifan after six seasons.
 Hanifan would return triumphantly to St. Louis 14 years later, serving as offensive line coach during the St. Louis Rams' Super Bowl championship season in 1999.

 1986–1987: Final seasons in St. Louis

-Gene Stallings, formerly the head coach at Texas A&M and a long-time assistant to Tom Landry with the Cowboys, replaced Hanifan.
+Gene Stallings, formerly the head coach at Texas A&M and a long time assistant to Tom Landry with the Cowboys, replaced Hanifan.
 The Cardinals finished 4–11–1 in 1986, but improved to 7–8 in 1987, falling just one win shy of the playoffs, losing 21–16 on the final Sunday of the season to the Cowboys.

 The 1987 season is remembered for a stunning comeback, rallying from a 28–3 deficit against the Buccaneers by scoring 28 points in the fourth quarter for a 31–28 victory.
 It remains the largest fourth-quarter comeback in NFL history.